TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 │   ├── metrics         package for metrics collection │   ├── ttnpb           contains generated code from our protocol buffer definitions and some helper functions │   ├── types           contains primitive types
-│   ├── webui           contains js code for the console and oauth provider │   └── ...
+│   ├── webui           contains js code for the Console and Account application │   └── ...
 ├── public              frontend code will be compiled to this folder - not added to git ├── release             binaries will be compiled to this folder - not added to git